MutayyibAli/VirtualUniversity/README.md

 # Virtual University

-In this repository I will save all the programs I will write for practive of VU course.
+In this repository I will save all the programs I will write for practice of VU course.